AlgoMaster Logo

 Understanding the Problem

-This is one of the most classic problems in computer science.
-The definition itself gives you the answer: each Fibonacci number is the sum of the two before it.
-The challenge is not figuring out what to compute, but figuring out how to compute it efficiently.
+The definition gives the answer directly: each Fibonacci number is the sum of the two before it.
+The challenge is not figuring out what to compute, but how to compute it efficiently.

-A naive recursive implementation directly mirrors the mathematical definition, but it recalculates the same subproblems over and over.
-For example, computing F(5) requires F(4) and F(3), but computing F(4) also requires F(3).
-That F(3) gets computed twice.
-As n grows, this redundancy explodes exponentially.
+A recursive implementation that mirrors the definition recalculates the same subproblems repeatedly.
+Computing F(5) requires F(4) and F(3), but computing F(4) also requires F(3), so F(3) is computed twice.
+As n grows, this redundancy grows exponentially.
+Eliminating it is the entire point of the problem, and Fibonacci is the standard introduction to dynamic programming.

 Key Constraints: